joist-orm/joist-orm/docs/docs/goals/type-safe-relations.md

 sidebar_position: 3
 ---

-Joist models all relations as async-by-default (i.e. you must access them via an `await`), but then to provide better ergonomics than constant `await Promise.all` calls, also provides TypeScript-magical morphing/marking of relations as loaded, which then enables synchronous, non-`await`-d access.
+Joist models all relations as async-by-default (i.e. you must access them via an `await`-d `.load()` call).

+But then to provide better ergonomics than constant `await Promise.all` calls, Joist also provides TypeScript-magical morphing/marking of relations as loaded, which then enables synchronous `.get`, non-`await`-d access.

 ## Background